NiklasRosenstein/yassg/docs/content/usage.md

 __theme__

 Path to a theme directory.
 The default theme is used if no path is specified in the configuration.
-Check out the [Theming](../theming) documentation for more information on themes.
+Check out the [[theming]] documentation for more information on themes.

 __markdown-extensions__

 A list of markdown extensions to use for the Python `markdown` library.
 Defaults to `["toc", "extra", "codehilite"]`.

+__preprocessors__

+A list of preprocessors in the format `module-name:member` to run over markdown files.
+The modules are being loaded using `require()` from the current working directory, except if the `module-name` matches `yassg`.
+The default value is `["yassg:preprocess"]`.
+Check out the [[markdown]] documentation for information about this preprocessor.

 __site-name__